The Origins of Valentine’s Day

 With centuries of history surrounding Valentine’s Day, we look at the most common traditions adapted across the globe:

 One of the most commonly observed Valentine's Day customs is the exchange of love notes called ‘Valentines'.
-Today, Valentine's Day festival is now one of the biggest card-sending occasion after Christmas.
+Today, the Valentine's Day festival is one of the biggest card-sending occasions after Christmas.